shaon72/gossip/README.md

+# Gossip

-This is a real-time messaging application built with React for the frontend and Go for the backend.
+This is a real-time messaging application built with React on the frontend and Go and Redis on the backend.

-**Installation**
+**Features**

+- Group chat
+- Authenticated users

+**Installing**

+For enabling authentication, you will need a domain and a client id from Auth0 to use it in a .env file in the client side.

 Step 1:
 ```